arangodb/arangodb/Documentation/DocuBlocks/Rest/Replication/put_api_replication_synchronize.md

 @RESTHEADER{PUT /_api/replication/sync, Synchronize data from a remote endpoint, handleCommandSync}

 @RESTBODYPARAM{endpoint,string,required,string}
-the master endpoint to connect to (e.g. "tcp://192.168.173.13:8529").
+the leader endpoint to connect to (e.g. "tcp://192.168.173.13:8529").

 @RESTBODYPARAM{database,string,optional,string}
-the database name on the master (if not specified, defaults to the name of the local current database).
+the database name on the leader (if not specified, defaults to the name of the local current database).

 @RESTBODYPARAM{username,string,optional,string}